andremugabo/landlordpro/README.md

 # 🏠 LandlordPro

 **LandlordPro** is a full-stack property management system for landlords and tenants.
-It provides tools for managing **properties, tenants, leases, payments, expenses, and notifications** in a modern and scalable way.
+It provides tools for managing **properties, tenants, leases, payments, expenses, and notifications** — all in one modern and scalable platform.

 ---